javierarce/glitchub/README.md

 app.post('/git', onWebhook)
 ```

-6. Open the `.env` file and set a SECRET
+6. Open the `.env` file and set a SECRET:

+`SECRET=cirrus-socrates-particle-decibel-hurricane-dolphin-tulip`

-7. Create a `git.sh` file and add
+7. Create a `git.sh` file and add:

 ```bash
 #/bin/sh